nevinera/Epsilon-D20/magic.markdown

 ### Level 1:

  * Preserve Self:   Caster gains 6 thp.
- * Slow Healing:    Any health returned to the target is cut in half (round down) for 10 minutes.
+ * Slow Healing:    Slow Healing - All magical healing received by the target is cut in half (round down).
+Natural healing is reduced to zero.
+Spell lasts until it has prevented healing equal to one-fourth the caster's max HP.
  * Commune:         Caster is able to communicate clearly with any dead (or inhabited undead) nearby for a few minutes.
  * False Death:     Caster appears to be dead to all non-magical inspections.
 He is aware, and may rise at any time (takes ~90s).
  * Fear:            Target cowers or runs, saving each round with +1 for every 10ft between he and the caster.
 Circumstantial bonuses may often apply